 Hiking along the edge

-If you want to see it all from above, take the Country Park Trail (pdf map) along the edge across the seven hills.
+If you want to see it all from above, take the Country Park Trail (pdf map) along the edge across the hills.
 The trail continues out of the park as South Downs Way and you can walk all the way to Beachy Head (google link) the tallest chalk cliff in Britain with its of 162 meters.
 A trip of 12 kilometers.